cregox/cregox.github.io/drafts/drafts.md

 ![drafts]({{ page.image }})

-to remind myself the drafts go into drafts folder, not draft!
+to remind myself the drafts go into `drafts` folder and not `draft`!